tahaelhajji/GeoPaMotor/README.md

 As this repository is compsoed of various contributions, each motor specifies how to use it to connect it with

 # ![image](https://github.com/user-attachments/assets/73a22d2d-ceb3-4fe8-8269-c8f7a2ea8728) Contributing to this repository
 This repository is open for contribution by external researchers.
-The motor can be geometrically parametrized and written with any code.
+The motor can be geometrically parametrized and written with any code: Python, Matlab, C, Fortran, ...

 # :star: Acknowledgement
 This repository is composed of multiple contribution.
 Acknowledgement is specified for each motor and contribution.